yiningzeng/react-rnd/README.md

 #### v7.2.0

-- Support for cancel feature of react-draggable #206
+- Support for cancel feature of powerai-react-draggable-v2 #206

 #### v7.1.5

-- Fixed a issue #199 Add enableUserSelectHack props to react-draggable
+- Fixed a issue #199 Add enableUserSelectHack props to powerai-react-draggable-v2

 #### v7.1.4